Seiya Suzuki: Professional career

-Hiroshima Toyo Carp
+Hiroshima Toyo Carp (2013–2021)

+2013–2014: Minor leagues

 The Hiroshima Toyo Carp drafted Suzuki in the second round of the 2012 NPB draft.
 He was mainly a pitcher during his high school career and was drafted as such, but switched to an infielder upon joining the team.
 Suzuki was given #51 as his uniform number.

 Suzuki made his NPB debut on September 14, 2013, at the age of 19 and appeared in 11 games, spending most of the season in the farm system.

 Suzuki continued to spend most of the 2014 season in the farm system, playing 36 games with a batting average of .344, an on-base percentage of .382, and a slugging percentage of .500.

+2015: Switch to outfield

-Prior to the 2015 season, the Carp changed Suzuki's position designation from an infielder to an outfielder.
+Before the 2015 season, the Carp changed Suzuki's position designation from an infielder to an outfielder.
 Suzuki started the season with a spot on the opening day starting lineup, and eventually played in 97 games, hitting 5 home runs with a batting average of .275, an on-base percentage of .329, and a slugging percentage of .403.